asadomsk/KV62TelegramBot/README.md

 ![](Images/Tutanchamun.jpg)

 Kings' Valley No. 62.
-Tomb of young pharaoh Tutankhamun in the Valley of the Kings.
+The tomb of young pharaoh Tutankhamun in the Valley of the Kings.
-I was just thinking how to call the bot when I watched the film about the descovering Tutankhamun's tomb.
+I had been just thinking how to call my bot when I watched the film about discovering Tutankhamun's tomb.
 It's really cool.
 Such an inspiring story!
 I think people need to believe in themselves more and then the great things will happen.

 ## Finding king Tut's tomb
 For years Howard Carter and his team scoured the rocky landscape, scarred with the trenches of previous digs.
 Discoveries were thin on the ground.
 In 1922 a frustrated Lord Carnarvon informed Carter he would not continue to finance the work.
 Carter pleaded with him to reconsider; moved by his passion, Carnarvon agreed to fund one last season.
 On November 1, 1922, Carter resumed digging in the Valley of the Kings.
-On November 4, they found the stairway that led to the unopened tomb of Tutankhamun - the 20th century's most famous find.
+On November 4, they found the stairway that led to the unopened tomb of Tutankhamun.
+It was the 20th century's most famous find.

 ##  KV62TelegramBot
 This Telegram bot can be used: